Cannabis in Switzerland: Medical use

 Currently only one narcotic cannabis drug preparation is officially approved for medical use in Switzerland.
 However, with the adoption of a revision in the Federal Act on Narcotics and Psychotropic Substances (NarcA), accepted by popular vote in 2008, and in effect since 2011, Swiss physicians can obtain a special permit from the Federal Office of Public Health for their patients with the allowance to prescribe medical cannabis for 12 months.
 Only two pharmacies in the country are permitted to dispense cannabis tinctures and cannabis oil concentrates for patients with serious or terminal illnesses.
 Treatment options with cannabis flower or cannabis resin are not available.

 An official cannabidiol preparation (Epidiolex) for rare forms of epilepsy was approved by the FDA in June 2018, and by the European Medicines Agency in September 2019.
 Since then, Swiss pharmacies are allowed to prepare and dispense medicinal products containing cannabidiol as a magistral formulation and prescription drug (not subject to the Narcotics Act), in accordance with current German Drug Codex DAC/NRF and Swiss pharmacopeial standards.

+Since 1 August 2022, the use of medical cannabis in Switzerland has been regulated under new legislation.
+Previously, Swiss physicians required a special permit from the Federal Office of Public Health (FOPH) to prescribe cannabis-based treatments.
+With the amendment of the Narcotics Act (Betäubungsmittelgesetz, BetmG), this requirement has been lifted.
+Doctors can now prescribe medical cannabis directly without prior authorisation from the government.

+Medical cannabis is primarily used for chronic pain, spasticity associated with multiple sclerosis and neurological diseases, and nausea or appetite loss during chemotherapy.
+However, its therapeutic benefits are still under scientific evaluation, and as a result, health insurance providers do not routinely cover costs for medical cannabis treatments.
+To improve scientific evidence, a mandatory data collection system has been implemented, requiring prescribing doctors to report treatment outcomes for at least two years.

+Access and regulations

+Cannabis-based medicines, including tinctures and oil extracts, must be prescribed by a doctor and dispensed by a pharmacy.
+The cultivation, processing, and distribution of medical cannabis is regulated under Swissmedic, similar to other controlled substances such as morphine or methadone.
+Although the recreational use of cannabis remains illegal, certain pilot projects are being conducted in Swiss cities to study the impact of controlled access to cannabis.